 A full house is made up of three of a kind and a pair, for example, K-K-K-5-5.
 Three of a type break ties first, followed by pairs.
 As a result, K-K-K-2-2 triumphs.
 Q-Q-Q-A-A is better than Q-Q-Q-J-J. (Of course, if wild cards are utilized, the three of a kind can only be similar.)

 In poker, there are four suits (diamonds, hearts, spades, and clubs).
-A flush is when you have five cards that are all of the same suits.
+A flush is when you have five cards that are all of the same suits in poker rules.
 A?J?8?4?2? is a good example of this.

 Three cards of any rank, matched with two cards that are not a pair (a Full House would be impossible).
 The highest three of a type wins once more.
 If two cards have the same rank, compare the High Cards.

 This deck has two separate pairings of cards as well as a fifth card.
-The highest pair is used to break ties.
+The highest pair is used to break ties in poker rules.
 If both hands have the same high pair, the second pair wins.
 The high card wins if both hands have the same pairs.

 Each suit contains thirteen different cards.
 A pair is formed when two items are matched.
 A pair of aces, for example, is A?A?7?4?2?2.